 2. Learn from the experience: Not getting what we want offers a tremendous opportunity for growth.
 Reflect on questions such as: “What could I have done differently?”
 “Are there other options that I may have missed?”
 “What is this experience trying to teach me?”.
 A consistent lesson that I picked up from my experiences is learning the art of knowing when to quit and cut my losses.
 I had to learn to recognize when to stop banging on doors that would never open.

 3. Get back to the drawing board: After regaining your balance, the next step is for you to go back to the drawing board armed with the new-found knowledge you’ve gained, and use it to create a better life for yourself.
 For example, if you were unable to secure the job that you were hoping for, you can resume your search by aiming for opportunities that you’re better suited for and enhancing your resume with skills that make you a stronger candidate.

-The next time that you don’t get what you want, remind yourself that there is a higher plan at play that you aren’t able to see right now.
-When you step back and allow events to unfold naturally, you engage in the co-creative process of manifesting an incredible journey.
+The next time that you don’t get what you want, remind yourself that there’s a higher plan at play that you aren’t able to see right now.
+When you step back and allow events to unfold naturally (while doing your best), you engage in the co-creative process of manifesting an incredible journey.

 All my best on your journey,

-Reflection Question: How do you generally react when you’re experiencing loss and rejection?
+Reflection Question: How do you generally react when you don’t get what you want?
 Is there anything you’d like to change about how you deal with it?